 Colleges for Music Production in the U.S.

-Music producers work with the artists, managers, marketers and sound engineers to oversee the completion of an album.
+Music producers work with recording artists, managers, marketers and sound engineers to oversee the completion of an album.
 Audio or music production degree programs offer students a chance to learn technical and musical skills, in addition to learning about the business side of the music industry.

 How to Select a Music Production School

 Music production programs may be found at recording schools, art schools, community colleges and universities.